 By the 1970’s and 2 French Fry stands later, the Berardi’s were selling as many as 2 tons of potatoes in a single day.
 That’s a lot of potatoes!
 In 1978, after almost 40 years of great success and much hard work, the Berardi Family and the original Berardi French Fries left Cedar Point.

-The Berardi family also had several restaurants.
-Berardi’s Wagon Wheel which specialized in fresh roast beef sandwiches, French fries, and of course, Roseanne Berardi’s famous home made pies.
+The Berardi family opened several restaurants.
+Berardi’s Wagon Wheel specialized in fresh Roast Beef sandwiches, French Fries, and Roseanne Berardi’s famous homemade pies.
 It was run by the family for many years and eventually was sold.
 The BZB (for Busy Berardi’s) restaurant, began down the street a few blocks in 1962.
-It was sold a couple of times under land contract and taken back over by the Berardi’s and re-opened in 1977.
-Berardi’s Family Restaurant in Huron, was opened in 1979.
-It is owned by Susan Berardi Fawcett and Al Berardi, the youngest son of Roseanne and Al. In 1989, Tom Leber and Maria Berardi purchased the former Stadium Diner.
-We have been part of carrying on this “Berardi Tradition” for over 25 years.
+It was sold a couple of times under land contract and taken back over by Berardi’s and re-opened in 1977.
+Berardi’s Family Restaurant in Huron was opened in 1979.
+It is now owned by Al Berardi, the youngest son of Roseanne and Al. In 1989, Tom Leber and Maria Berardi purchased the former Stadium Diner, where we still operate today.

-Al Berardi died of cancer in November of 1984, his wife Roseanne died in 1992.
-They are greatly missed by their family and the many people they have worked with over the years.
-They have left behind a good name that their family takes great pride in.
-Al & Rosanne’s love for people, their dedication and promise of quality have and always will be the reason why Berardi’s Restaurants have been so successful.
-We have always done our best to carry on that tradition.
-So from Tom, Maria and the rest of the Berardi family, we wish to THANK all of you, our loyal customers, for being an important part of our success and we hope to please you and serve you for years to come.
+Al Berardi dies of cancer in November of 1984, his wife Rosanne died of cancer in 1992.
+They are greatly missed by their family, friends and customers.
+They left a great name that our family takes great pride in.
+Al and Rosanne’s love for people, their dedication and promise of quality have and always will be the reason why Berardi’s Restaurants have been so successful.
+Today we are proud to say we are in our 4th generation as our son Dan Leber, along with Maria, Tom and all of our GREAT employees (many have been here 20, 30 and even 40 years!) continue to bring you what you expect from the Berardi family.